ornelahunda/Giphy-Api/README.md

 # Giphy-Api

-The theme of this project are going to be giphy emotions.
+The theme of this project is  going to be  about giphy emotions.